pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

         except statistics.StatisticsError as exc:
             return "Error calculating mode: {}".format(exc)

 That should be pretty clear.
-Now, in `flask_app.py` we have this (don't worry, a step-by-step explanation is coming later):
+Now, in `flask_app.py` we have the following code:

+*(A step-by-step explanation is coming later, but it's worth reading through now to see if you can see how at least some of it it works.)*

     from flask import Flask, request